Perfective Software Maintenance: The Complete Guide to Extending Your Software's Lifespan in 2026

 • The cost of outsourcing is less than the opportunity cost of internal resources

-Look for partners who understand your codebase and business goals.
+Look for a partner who understands your codebase and business goals, not just the cheapest hourly rate.
 Cheap developers who don't understand context create more problems than they solve.

 The sweet spot?
 Keep strategic decisions internal, outsource execution of well-defined improvements.